JoshPaulie/nexar/README.md

 # Nexar

 Easy and simple Riot API SDK, for League of Legends only.
+And not TFT.

+> [!Important]
+> Unreleased, unversioned, subject to breaking changes and squashed git history

 ## Quick Start